 Individuals 55 years or over and dual enrollment students, enrolled with permission of the instructor, are eligible to request a discount for credit coursework.
-For the 2016-2017 academic year, the fee is \$280 per credit hour for one to six hours.
-When a student reaches seven or more hours, all hours are charged at \$1,030 per hour.
-For dual enrollment students, if the seventh hour is a lab, hours one to six will be charged at \$280 per credit hour and only the seventh hour will be charged at \$1,030.
+For the 2017-2018 academic year, the fee is \$285 per credit hour for 1-6 hours.
+When a student reaches seven or more hours, all hours are charged at \$1,035 per hour.
+For dual enrollment students, if the seventh hour is a lab, hours 1-6 will be charged at \$285 per credit hour and only the seventh hour will be charged at \$1,035.